-Use this procedure to install the cover after accessing the hardware parts or performing service.
+Use this procedure to install the cover after accessing components or performing service.

 To install the front cover, complete the following steps:

 1. Position the cover (A) on the front of the system unit so that the four pins on the system match the four holes on the rear of the cover.